-A prize-winner of international piano competitions (Concourse Musicale de France 2012, Cittá di Barletta - Young Pianist Prize and Chamber Music Prize 2011 in Italy, Smetana International Piano Competition 2010, Beethoven and Chopin Piano Competitions in the Czech Republic), Petra has appeared in concerts both as a soloist and a chamber musician throughout many varied venues in the Czech Republic, Germany, Poland, Switzerland, Austria, Turkey, UK and the USA; in concertos with Czech Pilsen, Janáček, Olomouc, Turkish Haccettepe Symphonic Orchestras, English Wyre Forest and Wolverhampton Symphony Orchestras; concerts with the National Theatre in Prague, British Isles Music Festival, California Summer Music, and featured in the Ambassador’s Concert Series in Prague as well as at the Wigmore Hall in London.
-Petra has also recorded a CD for the InnoVatio company in Germany.
+A prize-winner of international piano competitions (Concourse Musicale de France 2012, Cittá di Barletta - Young Pianist Prize and Chamber Music Prize in Italy 2011, Smetana International Piano Competition in Pilsen 2010, Beethoven International Piano Competition in Hradec 2003 and Chopin Piano Competition in Marienbad 2001), Petra has appeared in concerts both as a soloist and a chamber musician throughout many varied venues in the Czech Republic, Germany, Austria, Poland, Switzerland, Turkey, UK and the US.

-After having graduated from the Janáček Conservatoire in Ostrava (studying with Monika Tugendliebová), Petra attended Musikhochschule Luzern where she obtained Konzertdiplom with honours and the Edwin Fisher Prize.
-Whilst teaching piano at the Prague Conervatoire, she continued her studies at the Academy of Performing Arts as a student of Professor Ivan Klánský and in 2011 graduted with a Master’s degree.
-During her studies she attended masterclasses with Garrick Ohlsson, Arakdi Zenzipér, Jenő Jandó, Andrew Ball, Hans Boepple, Avedis Koyoumdjian, Marina Primachenko, Pierre Jasmin and Elena Galynina.
-After having moved to the UK, Petra studied with Margaret Fingerhut at the Birmingham Conservatoire where she obtained first prize in the Peter Donohoe competition, Renna Kellaway Piano Recital Prize and John Ireland Prize.
+After having graduated from the Janáček Conservatoire in Ostrava in 2004 (studied with Prof. Monika Tugendliebová), Petra attended Musikhochschule in Lucerne, Switzerland, where she obtained a Concert Diploma with honours and the Edwin Fisher Prize.
+Whilst teaching piano as a second study at the Prague Conervatoire, she continued her studies at the Academy of Performing Arts in Prague as a student of Prof. Ivan Klánský and graduted with a Master’s degree in 2011.
+After having moved to the UK in 2012, Petra studied at Birmingham Conservatoire with Prof. Margaret Fingerhut (Personal Study Programme) and won first prizes in the Peter Donohoe, John Ireland and Renna Kellaway piano competitions.
+During her studies Petra attended masterclasses in Europe and USA with Garrick Ohlsson, Arakdi Zenzipér, Jenő Jandó, Andrew Ball, Peter Donohoe, Avo Kouyoumdjian and various other world renowned musicians.